 Predictable outcome failures

-include U.S., French, and U.S. state-level increases in opioid-related overdose deaths over periods of large increases in population “dose” of the substitute opioid “fix” provided through prescribers in medical care systems.
+include evidence at national and state levels of increases in opioid-related overdose deaths over periods of large increases in population “dose” of the substitute opioid “fix” provided by prescribers in medical care systems.

 A treatment directory lists bout 500 programs or doctors in New Jersey prescribing Suboxone, which in any case has been widely available on the street for decades.